AlibabaCloudDocs/oss/intl.en-US/Console User Guide/Manage buckets/Redundancy for fault tolerance/Configure CRR.md

 ![sync](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4658906061/p135995.png)

-After CRR is disabled, the replicated data is stored in the destination bucket, and the incremental data from the source bucket is not replicated to the destination bucket.
+After CRR is disabled, the replicated data is stored in the destination bucket, and the incremental data in the source bucket is not replicated to the destination bucket.